4 August 2023

-In this course you will discover the key variables of leadership, their relation to innovation and how they stimulate workplace happiness and increased performance.
+In this course, you will discover the key variables of leadership, their relation to innovation and how they stimulate workplace happiness and increased performance.
 Supported by a mix of lectures, working on a group assignment and a company visit, students will work together and analyse relevant factors for an innovation supportive working environment.
-During the course students will apply these insights, outside the classroom and will work together with real-life companies in the Utrecht area.
+During the course, students will apply these insights outside the classroom and will work together with real-life companies in the Utrecht area.
 Within this course, you will be coached in small teams.
 The teams will be as varied as possible to provide a rich experience for the participants.

 The business world is changing.
-Not only the impact of Covid-19 all over the world but also new regulations, competitive markets and globalization are just a few of the examples of the always and fast-paced evolution within business.
+Not only the impact of Covid-19 all over the world but also new regulations, competitive markets and globalisation are just a few of the examples of the always and fast-paced evolution within business.
 Experts are in agreement that nowadays innovation is a key driver for growth, and recent research by McKinsey found that no less than 94% of senior executives feel that people and corporate culture are the most important drivers of innovation.
 In this course we will focus on the vital and key role of leadership in that equation.
-Topics such as “how do leaders enable others to innovate?”, “how do companies benefit from happy and motivated staff members?" and “how do leaders incorporate and benefit from the disruptive qualities of technology?” will be discussed, and give students new and valuable insights into the role of leadership in long-term organizational success.
+Topics such as “how do leaders enable others to innovate?”, “how do companies benefit from happy and motivated staff members?" and “how do leaders incorporate and benefit from the disruptive qualities of technology?” will be discussed, and give students new and valuable insights into the role of leadership in long-term organisational success.

 This course will start with topics on personal leadership; helping you to get familiar with some of the individual characteristics of leadership supporting innovation and performance happiness.